Martensitic stainless steel: Strength

 Martensitic stainless alloys are hardenable by heat treatment, specifically by quenching and stress relieving, or by quenching and tempering (referred to as QT).
 The alloy composition, and the high cooling rate of quenching enable the formation of martensite.
 Untempered martensite is low in toughness and therefore brittle.Tempered martensite gives steel good hardness and high toughness as can be seen below, and is largely used for medical surgical instruments, such as scalpels, razors, and internal clamps.

 Physical properties

 Martensitic stainless steels are ferromagnetic due to their BCT crystal structure.

 Processing

 When formability, softness, etc. are required in fabrication, steel having 0.12% maximum carbon is often used in soft condition.
 With increasing carbon, it is possible by hardening and tempering to obtain tensile strength in the range of 600 to 900 MPa, combined with reasonable toughness and ductility.
 In this condition, these steels find many useful general applications where mild corrosion resistance is required.
 Also, with the higher carbon range in the hardened and lightly tempered condition, tensile strength of about 1600 MPa may be developed with lowered ductility.

 Martensitic stainless steel can be nondestructively tested using the magnetic particle inspection method, unlike austenitic stainless steel.

 Applications

-Martensitic stainless steels, depending upon their carbon content and are often used for their corrosion resistance and high strength.
+Martensitic stainless steels, depending upon their carbon content are often used for their corrosion resistance and high strength.
 They are also used for their wear resistance.